tingerrr/hydra/doc/chapters/2-guide/2-features.typ

 #pagebreak()
 = Redundancy Checks <redundancy>
-Generally Hydra is used for heading like elements, i.e. elements which semantically describe a section of a document.
+Generally HYDRA is used for heading like elements, i.e. elements which semantically describe a section of a document.
-Whenever Hydra is used in a place where its output would be redundant, it will not show any output by default.
+Whenever HYDRA is used in a place where its output would be redundant, it will not show any output by default.
-The following sections explain those checks more closely and will generally assume that Hydra is looking for headings for simplicity.
+The following sections explain those checks more closely and will generally assume that HYDRA is looking for headings for simplicity.

 == Starting Page <starting-page>
 Given a page which starts with a primary element, it will not show anything.